About Logos: A Journal of Catholic Thought and Culture

 The importance of a sustained encounter with the claims of Catholic thought and culture has never been more important.

-Logos seeks a readership that extends beyond the academy and is especially interested in receiving submissions in:
+Logos seeks a readership that extends beyond the academy and is especially interested in receiving submissions for double-blind review in:

 - art, photography, architecture and music;